JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Computational Model and Results

 The boundary of PIC contains two components: the field boundary and particle boundary.
-In difference-based PIC, the accuracy of the EM fields is highly sensitive to the choice of field boundary layers, and the simple method for 'killing' particles in the boundary layer can introduce undesirable electrostatic field errors.
+In the difference-based PIC, the accuracy of the EM fields is highly sensitive to the choice of field boundary layers, and simple methods for 'kill' particles in the boundary layer can introduce undesirable electrostatic field errors.
 JefiPIC, on the other hand, effectively handles the absorption of fields and particles at the computational boundary with a simple cut-off boundary, aided by the integral operation.
+A comparative simulation has been conducted between JefiPIC and RGB-Maxwell.

-The evolution of electrons emitted in all directions from the central grid $(i=1,j=50,k=50)$ is simulated using JefiPIC and compared to RGB-Maxwell.
-The electrons are initialized with a Gaussian distribution of velocities, with an average velocity of $v_{0}$ and a standard deviation of 0.2$v_{0}$.
+In the two integral PIC code, the total charge of electrons is of $-5\times10^{-14}$ C. They are emitted in all directions in the $y$o$z$ plane from a central point $(i=1,j=50,k=50)$, initialized with a Gaussian distribution of velocities with an average velocity of $v_{0}$ and a standard deviation of 0.2$v_{0}$.
+This model is simulated by JefiPIC and compared to RGB-Maxwell with the computational region size as $nx\cdot ny\cdot nz = 1\times101\times101$ shown in Figure \ref{fig:Initial-particle-distribution.}.

 Figure \ref{fig:Particle-distributions-over} depicts the particle distribution of the two models at different time instances.
 The top row displays the results from the particle model, while the bottom row shows those from the distribution function.
 The figure demonstrates that the two particle distributions are nearly identical, with most of the particles forming a prominent light ring that spreads out gradually over time.
 This outcome confirms the general results obtained from JefiPIC.
 Moreover, since the integral method naturally filters out particles that are outside the computational domain, no charge deposition occurs when the particles pass through the computational boundary, and any electromagnetic force on those escape particles would not be taken into account.
 Consequently, the motion of the particles is not hindered, and the ring-like particle distribution is sustained.